GG666/Lecture/Chapter2 (C++_Class).md

 };
 ```

-- The naming convention of class is the same as other variables.
-In practice, we usually put first letter in uppercase.
+- The naming convention of a class is the same as other variables.
+In practice, we usually put the first letter in uppercase.
-- The braces({}) indicates the range of the class.
+- The braces({}) indicate the range of the class.
 (The contents are in {})
-- Data members are the variables in class, also called member variables or attributes.
+- Data members are the variables in a class, also called member variables or attributes.
-- Member functions are the functions that declared in class.
+- Member functions are the functions declared in a class.
 Also called method or behavior.
 - Public and private.
 Public members can be accessed from outside the class.
 Private members can only be accessed from the member function of the class.
-- A class entity has it own data members, but all the class entities share a same member functions.
+- A class entity has its data members, but all the class entities share the same member functions.

-Similiar to struct, we can use the '.' operator to access the member of the class.
+Similar to a struct, we can use the '.' operator to access the member of the class.

-The only difference of class and struct in C++ is that struct-related functions are all public functions.
+The only difference between class and struct in C++ is that struct-related functions are all public functions.

 ```C++
 #include <iostream>